openmindednewby/cSharpInterviewPrep/practice/questions.md

 Notes: `DISTINCT ON` is PostgreSQL-specific; in SQL Server, use `ROW_NUMBER() OVER (PARTITION BY order_id ORDER BY filled_at DESC)` and filter on `ROW_NUMBER = 1`.

 5. **Minimal API health endpoint with dependency injection**

+   *Question (real-life style):* "Expose a `/health` endpoint in a minimal API that reports `200` when a price feed is connected, otherwise `503`.
+Keep the composition root small and use DI for the feed implementation."

 ```csharp
 var builder = WebApplication.CreateBuilder(args);